Guides

 Role 3: PARP-Mediated DNA Repair

-PARP enzymes (poly-ADP ribose polymerases) use NAD+ to add ADP-ribose chains to damaged DNA and the proteins around it, signaling the repair machinery.
-PARP1 is the primary DNA damage response enzyme — and under conditions of high DNA damage (UV exposure, oxidative stress, aging), PARP1 consumption of NAD+ can dramatically deplete cellular NAD+.
+PARP enzymes (poly-ADP-ribose polymerases) use NAD+ to tag damaged DNA and nearby proteins, recruiting the repair machinery.
+PARP1 is the principal DNA-damage-response enzyme — and under heavy DNA damage (UV exposure, oxidative stress, aging), PARP1 can consume large amounts of cellular NAD+.

-The PARP-sirtuin competition: Both PARPs and sirtuins consume NAD+.
-With aging, DNA damage accumulates → PARP1 activates chronically → NAD+ depleted → less available for sirtuins → impaired gene regulation and metabolic health.
-This is one mechanism by which chronic DNA damage accelerates aging beyond the direct mutagenic effects.
+The PARP-sirtuin competition: Both PARPs and sirtuins draw on the same NAD+ pool.
+With aging, DNA damage accumulates, PARP1 activates chronically, NAD+ is depleted, and less remains for sirtuins — impairing gene regulation and metabolic health.
+This is one proposed mechanism by which chronic DNA damage accelerates aging beyond its direct mutagenic effects.

 Browse All Products